 The Challenges of a Mining Environment

 Whether a worker is in the cab of a haul truck, operating a front loader, underground, or in the control room – communication with the rest of their team is critical.
-In these situations workers may not have line-of-sight visibility to their co-workers.
-In these situations 2-way radio or mobile phones are the standard means of communicating.
-Today’s headsets can integrate with existing 2-way radio and mobile phones via Bluetooth technology to provide for seamless communication.
+In these situations, workers may not have line-of-sight visibility to their co-workers.
+In these situations, two-way radio or mobile phones are the standard means of communicating.
+Today’s headsets can integrate with existing two-way radio and mobile phones via Bluetooth® technology to provide seamless communication.

 Unifying Hearing Protection & Communication

-In an ideal world, the solution to NIHL would be to reduce the noise of the work place.
-While advances in technology and an increased awareness of the dangers inherent in high noise environments have led to reductions in equipment operating noise, as of yet there is no way to bring the noise levels of mining operations to a point where hearing protection is not required.
+In an ideal world, the solution to NIHL would be to reduce the noise of the workplace.
+While advances in technology and increased awareness of the dangers inherent in high noise environments have led to reductions in equipment operating noise, as of yet there is no way to bring the noise levels of mining operations to a point where hearing protection is not required.